Which of the following best describes the difference between mass... | Study Prep in Pearson+

 1

-Step 3: Recognize that mass and density are related but distinct properties.
-Mass is an extensive property (depends on the amount of substance), while density is an intensive property (does not depend on the amount of substance).
+Note that the mass number is specific to a single isotope of an element, while atomic mass reflects the average mass of all isotopes found in nature for that element.

-Step 4: Note that mass is measured in units like grams (g), while density is measured in units like grams per cubic centimeter (g/cm$^{3}$) or kilograms per liter (kg/L), reflecting the mass-to-volume ratio.
+Recall that electrons have negligible mass compared to protons and neutrons, so they do not significantly affect either the mass number or atomic mass.

-Step 5: Conclude that the best description is: Mass is the amount of matter in an object, while density is the mass per unit volume of that object.
+Conclude that the correct distinction is: mass number is the total number of protons and neutrons in an atom, whereas atomic mass is the weighted average mass of all naturally occurring isotopes of that element.

 Watch next